 Loosely translated, there are only 2 days in the year that you can do nothing, yesterday and tomorrow.
 Every other day is ideal for loving, growing, doing and principally living.

 So, not only are these artists learning a skill they can earn a real living off of, they are bettering their lives all around.
 They take used clothing from the local thrift shops and painstakingly turn them into exquisite utilitarian works of art.

 There are also a few beautifully embroidered dolls available as well, which some folks might not consider utilitarian, but I do.
 Play is a most useful thing.

 Will you look at her sweet hair??!

 These guys had secret coded messages to share with anyone who knows the language of symbols.

 After much careful consideration and admiration of the sheer amount of work this collective produces, Rosemary chose a new piece of art for her newly remodeled space at home.
 Its stunning.
 And even more so in person!!!

 As much as we had enjoyed this full day, we soon needed to get on the road to avoid traffic on top of the already two hour drive back to Antigua.
-With rain and pea-soup variety fog on hand, Andreas calmly got us through a somewhat white-knuckled drive and we were home by sundown.
+With rain and pea-soup variety fog on hand, Andres calmly got us through a somewhat white-knuckled drive and we were home by sundown.